Our ORIGIN STORY

 Katie has worked with community youth programs for 11 years focusing on life skills and social justice.
 She enjoys spending quality time with her family and friends, playing kickball, hiking, and enjoying parks and festivals in the Raleigh area.

 Katie is an assistant coach for Oak City Soccer as well as our Volunteer Coordinator.

 Meet Shelley!
 (He goes by his last name.)

-Shelley is an Autism Dad (to Jude & Shepherd), soccer player of 30+ years, captain, and coach! (as well as loyal fan of the professionals)
+Shelley is an Autism Dad (to Jude & Shepherd), husband to Roxy, soccer player of 30+ years, captain, and coach! (as well as loyal fan of the professionals)

 He will be your primary coach.
 Shelley has played soccer for over 30 years, coached kids at the YMCA, and captained adult recreational teams.
 He currently plays for an adult recreational league in Raleigh.
 He likes soccer...A LOT.

 Shelley is very loving and patient with children, especially those with extraordinary abilities.
 He lights up around them.

 We won't call out his team of choice as to not step on any toes, but let's just say his dog is even named after his favorite team (or club?).